logfellow/logstash-logback-encoder/README.md

 The value of the `timeZone` element can be any string accepted by java's  `TimeZone.getTimeZone(String id)` method.

-## Customizing Message
+## Customizing LoggingEvent Message

-By default, messages are written as JSON strings.
+By default, LoggingEvent messages are written as JSON strings.
 Any characters not allowed in a JSON string, such as newlines, are escaped.
 See the [Customizing Character Escapes](#customizing-character-escapes) section for details.

 You can also write messages as JSON arrays instead of strings, by specifying a `messageSplitRegex` to split the message text.